How to Explain Gaps in Employment

 While you do want to project confidence, you don’t want to be defensive.
 Understand that it is reasonable for the interviewer to wonder about your gap and don’t assume they are biased against you.

-The key is to be confident and straightforward without over-explaining or falling into self-deprecating language.
+The key is to be confident and straightforward without over-explaining or falling into a self-deprecating language.

 Defensiveness can make interviewers wonder if you’re hiding something —or if you’re truly confident in your abilities.